- Better Borrowing (214)

 It’s easy to stick your head in the sand when you are struggling with debt but it is never a good idea.
 While you might like to think that not opening bills or responding to telephone calls will make your debts go away, your creditors will continue to pursue you for what you owe and will eventually take legal action to recover the debts.
 It is never a good idea to ignore debt.
-Fortunately, there are plenty of free debt advice services that you can turn to no matter where you are and no matter how large your debts.
+Fortunately, there are plenty of free debt advice services (also see our debt guide) that you can turn to no matter where you are and no matter how large your debts.

 But what is the best service for your needs: